 Morning Pain and Tension: Is it Stress, or Is it MS?

-Waking up in pain
+Waking up with pain and tension

 MS tends to throw us curveballs, however.
 The ways in which we clench parts of the body, even during sleep, are something we might want to pay more attention to, especially if we are experiencing pain as a result.